Flix-29/flix-29/README.md

 ### University Projects

-- [Java-Uni](https://github.com/flixInside/Java-Uni) is a Project that showcases some concepts and methods of the programming language [Java](https://www.java.com/).
+- [Java-Uni](https://github.com/flixInside/Java-Uni) is a project that showcases some concepts and methods of the programming language [Java](https://www.java.com/).

 ### Personal Projects

--
+- [ProjectCollection](https://github.com/flixInside/ProjectCollection) is a Repository that stores a bunch of different smaller projects.